PennLINC/ModelArray/README.md

-ModelArray is packaged with the companion software [ConFixel](https://github.com/PennLINC/ConFixel) for converting fixel-wise data and voxel-wise data to the expected file format that ModelArray uses.
-Specifically, [ConFixel](https://github.com/PennLINC/ConFixel) is Python-based command-line interface software, and it converts between the original image format (`.mif` for fixel-wise data, NIfTI for voxel-wise data) and the HDF5 file format (`.h5`) used for ModelArray.
+ModelArray is packaged with the companion software [ConFixel](https://github.com/PennLINC/ConFixel) for converting fixel-wise data, voxel-wise data or greyordinate-wise data to the expected file format that ModelArray uses.
+Specifically, [ConFixel](https://github.com/PennLINC/ConFixel) is Python-based command-line interface software, and it converts between the original image format (`.mif` for fixel-wise data, NIfTI for voxel-wise data, CIFTI-2 for greyordinate-wise data) and the HDF5 file format (`.h5`) used for ModelArray.

 <!-- if there is any changes in this overview section, please also update ConFixel's frontpage! -->